PALAWAN: Pros and Cons *for kids*

 The address: Blessed Rd. – Abueg Rd.
 Brgy.
 Bancao Puerto Princesa

 It was such a beautiful and clean hotel and the perfect spot to wind down after a very active day.
-The rooms were very big and maybe my favorite feature is the shower, the toilet and the sink are all separated into their own rooms.
+The rooms were very big and maybe my favorite feature is the shower, the toilet, and the sink are all separated into their own rooms.
 We stayed in room 1, which was 2,950 pesos a night. (roughly $56 USD) There was a queen bed and a single for Bailey, perfect for the 3 of us.
 Including breakfast.
-Their staff were all great and super helpful.
+The staff was all great and super helpful.

-This hotel can arrange all the tours for you while you are there.
+This hotel can arrange all the tours for you while you are there as well.

 We stayed at a villa with 2 queen beds.
 Villa #D07 It was very clean, comfortable and it was $400 including breakfast for 3 nights.
 We stayed there during a weekday so it may be more for weekends.
 The Sunday we were there, there were 100 people on the island.
 On Monday and Tuesday, it was down to 40 guests in the whole island.
 Click on to our Palawan post to get more pictures.